HITECHCRIME/BATTOU_MOTH_Bombero/README.md

 lo consume la puta agonia
 Como si tuviera vida propia

-no
+no, i cannot die, i cannot lie what a fucking night i give it time, i'm gonna cry wanna fucking die (rise) all of this is mine oh this is tight i don't want this darkness - mind oh i cannot fight
+(fuck ye fuck it in ye))
 i cannot die
-i cannot lie
-what a fucking night
-i give time
-i'm gonna cry
-wanna fucking die
-all of this is mine
-oh this is tight
-i don't want this darkness (in my mind) i cannot fight i cannot die arise
+baby arise
+maybe it was i
+burning alive and alight
 in a fucking night

+baby arise (scream: awaiting